-- Insurance risk overall, a modest increase in insurance risk capital which is materially driven by a fall in regulatory discount rates. - Credit risk overall, a modest increase in credit risk which is materially driven by an increase in the market value of corporate bonds held.
+- Insurance risk overall, an increase in insurance risk capital which is materially driven by an increase in morbidity inception and pandemic risk capital. - Market risk overall, a decrease in market risk capital which is materially driven by a reduction in interest rate and inflation capital. - Risk Diversification a decrease in the benefit from risk diversification, which is materially driven by changes in the undiversified risk capital.

-• Risk Diversification - an increase in the benefit from risk diversification, which is materially driven by changes in the undiversified risk capital.
+Over the reporting period, there was a small increase in the MCR which is materially driven by an increase in the capital at risk.

-Over the reporting period, there was an immaterial decrease in the MCR.

-E.2.6 Material changes in SCR & MCR (Unum EEA)
+E.2.6 Material changes in SCR & MCR: Unum EEA Group